Sana-Rashidi/Quantitative-Economics-Projects/README.md

 ## Overview

 The course covers key quantitative techniques, including economic modeling, estimation, optimization, and simulation-based methods.
-The repository provides code implementations in Python for practical learning and application.
+The repository contains homework and project assignments with code implementations in Python.

 ## Topics Covered